DeCEll-1/SGT/SSSystemGenerator/HowToUse.md

 <h5 id="Save">Save</h5>

-Saves the JSON file thats required for the system generation. **Not generated automatically when exiting**
+Saves the JSON file thats required for the system generation.
+Auto save is on my default when closing the app.

 <h5 id="Export">Export</h5>